S&P cuts Greece's rating over prolonged talks with lenders

 Greece has been locked in talks with its EU and IMF creditors on economic reforms for months and risks running out of cash within weeks if it fails to strike a deal to unlock fresh bailout funds.

-"Greece increasingly depends on favourable business, financial and economic conditions to meet its financial commitments," S&P said in its report, which cut Greece's rating to 'CCC+' from 'B-'.
+"Greece increasingly depends on favorable business, financial and economic conditions to meet its financial commitments," S&P said in its report, which cut Greece's rating to 'CCC+' from 'B-'.

 S&P said it expected the Greek government to be able to continue to pay salaries and pensions in cash, although fiscal income was weakening.
 But the agency warned that "without deep economic reform or further relief, we expect Greece's debt and other financial commitments will be unsustainable".